If you have hard tap water in your house, you’ve probably experienced dry, dull, and weak hair. So have I!

 3. Wash Hair With a New Shower Head or Filter

-Showerheads and shower filters are affordable, simple to install, and readily available at most hardware stores or on Amazon.
+Showerheads and shower filters are affordable, simple to install, and readily available on Amazon or at most hardware stores.

 4. Use a Leave-In Conditioner or Hair Mask

-See Also: How to protect skin from hard water
+Also Read: How to protect skin from hard water

 The Effects of Hard Water on Hair